noInfoPath/noInfoPath-data/README.md

 Inserts object in to the WebSQL database, converting data from ANSI SQL to WebSQL.
 No transactions are recorded during this operation.

+### @method bulkload(data, progress)

+Returns an AngularJS Promise.
+Takes advantage of Promise.notify to report project of the bulkLoad operation.

 ## @class NoWebSqlEntityFactory